 The dramatic decline in blood testing and face-to-face clinical reviews during the COVID-19 pandemic focused minds as to whether much of the long-term monitoring, previously core to the management of many long-term conditions, is needed.1,2

-Bipolar disorder (BD), represents one such condition where regular clinical interaction and monitoring of side-effects of medications is particularly important.
-Type 1 BD alone affects ~1% of the population (~45 million people worldwide); around 2.5% for bipolar spectrum disorders, though some studies suggest this may be as high as 5%.3 Often affecting a younger population, BD is associated with significantly reduced life expectancy due to complex factors including common co-morbidities.4
+Bipolar disorder, represents one such condition where regular clinical interaction and monitoring of side-effects of medications is particularly important.
+Type 1 bipolar disorder alone affects ~1% of the population (~45 million people worldwide); around 2.5% for all bipolar spectrum disorders, though some studies suggest this may be as high as 5%.3 Often affecting a younger population, bipolar disorder is associated with significantly reduced life expectancy due to complex factors including common co-morbidities.4 A key aspect of the long-term treatment of bipolar disorder is pharmaceutical intervention, alongside individual or family psychological interventions.
+Pharmacological interventions require careful monitoring after initiation; this can be done either in primary or in secondary care as per the local shared care agreement.

-This article aims to: (i) present a concise, accessible summary of monitoring requirements, focusing on aiding general practitioners who are increasingly responsible for prescribing BD medications, (ii) support practitioners to improve monitoring and, (iii) suggest how checks might be safely prioritised in pandemic-like scenarios.
+This article aims to: (i) present a concise, accessible summary of monitoring requirements, focusing on aiding general practitioners who are increasingly responsible for prescribing bipolar disorder medications, (ii) support practitioners to improve monitoring and, (iii) suggest how checks might be safely prioritised in pandemic-like or resource-poor scenarios.

+While treatment of bipolar disorder involves a range of different classes of pharmacological agents, the UK NHS recommend annual health checks for people with bipolar disorder which include both physical and laboratory assessment.5 It is therefore logical that monitoring of the different agents used should be considered together. …

 What medications requiring monitoring are commonly prescribed in general practice?

+Pharmacological treatment for bipolar disorder includes use of mood stabilisers e.g. lithium, valproate, carbamazepine, lamotrigine; antipsychotics, and antidepressants, either alone or in combination (Box 1).
+The usual combination of medications during mania episode would be of a mood stabiliser with an antipsychotic agent and/or short-term use of benzodiazepines (in acute presentation).
+For long-term management, the goal will be to prescribe minimal effective dosages.
+Antidepressants are still widely used in bipolar depression, particularly for breakthrough episodes occurring in those on mood stabilisers.
+They have been assumed to be effective, although there is a risk of cycle acceleration and/or switching.

-Pharmacological treatment for BD includes use of mood stabilisers, antipsychotics, and antidepressants, either alone or in combination (Box 1). -.Globally, general practitioners and practice nurses are either directly involved in caring for such patients or come into contact with them on regular basis.
+Globally, general practitioners and practice nurses are either directly involved in caring for such patients or come into contact with them on a regular basis.